Curvature, macroscopic dimensions, and symmetric products of surfaces: Symmetric products of curves and symplectic asphericity

 We note that the lower bound in the above proposition is sharp.
-Indeed, $SP^2(M_2)$, which is diffeomorphic to the blowup $T^4\# \ov{\C P^2}$ of a $4$-torus at one point, is not symplectically aspherical due to~\cite[Proposition 4.10]{Ku}.
+Indeed, $SP^2(M_2)$, which is diffeomorphic to the blow-up $T^4\# \ov{\C P^2}$ of a $4$-torus at one point, is not symplectically aspherical due to~\cite[Proposition 4.10]{Ku}.

 \begin{remark} From Propositions~\ref{pi2} and~\ref{pi2 not 0}, we have that the group $\pi_2(SP^n(M_g))$ is infinite for each $n$ and $g$.
 Thus, the SA examples given in Theorem~\ref{todo4} are not aspherical.
 Recall that the \emph{first} non-aspherical SA examples were constructed by Gompf in~\cite{Go2} by using branched covering constructions.
 We believe the examples given in Theorem~\ref{todo4} to be more natural and, in many ways, more classical. \end{remark}